 Yes, you can get an mRNA COVID-19 vaccine if you are pregnant or breastfeeding.
-Research shows that mRNA vaccines are the safest type of COVID-19 vaccines to get during pregnancy, which includes the bivalent mRNA vaccines
+Research shows that mRNA vaccines are the safest type of COVID-19 vaccines to get during pregnancy.

 When you are pregnant, you have a higher risk of getting very sick from COVID-19.
 Getting a COVID-19 vaccine lowers your risk of getting seriously ill from the virus.